renelobo/academic-kickstart2/content/home/about.md

 # Biography

-René Lobo is a PhD student in the Interactive and Distributed Technologies for Education (TIDE) Group at the Information and Communication Technologies Department of the Universitat Pompeu Fabra (UPF).
-He received his BSc in Systems Engineering (2011) and MSc in Systems Engineering and Computing from the Universidad Nacional de Colombia (2015).
-Then he worked as an assistant professor and researcher in the department of Systems Engineering at Universidad Autonoma de Bucaramanga in Colombia for four years.
-He is also a mobile applications developer and entrepreneur, designing and developing apps for transportation, delivery, entertainment and education services.
-His research interests are focused on Educational Technologies, Learning Analytics and Gamification.
+I hold a PhD in Information and Communication Technologies from Universitat Pompeu Fabra (Spain) and a Master's in Systems and Computer Engineering from the National University of Colombia.
+My research is primarily focused on leveraging technology to enhance education, with a special emphasis on measuring its impact through Learning Analytics.
+Over the years, I have developed a deep passion for exploring how data-driven insights can transform educational practices and improve student outcomes.

+Since 2013, I have been actively involved in mobile application development, specializing in both Android and cross-platform solutions.
+As an entrepreneur and freelancer, I have had the opportunity to create innovative applications for a wide range of sectors, gaining experience in project management, user experience design, and adapting technology to solve real-world problems.
+This diverse background has strengthened my ability to bridge the gap between technical expertise and practical application, especially within educational settings.